 (Pictured: a cosy garden we spotted in England)

 Even though I had experience gardening as a kid, it still feels different to take full ownership of a garden.
 My husband and I started by cutting down untamed plants, and covering the ground with a black tarp to clear the weeds that had taken over.
-We could have started planting in the spring, soon after our move, but after settling in we went on a “belated honeymoon“, and planting was delayed until early June.
+We could have started planting in the spring, but soon after moving, we went on a “belated honeymoon“, and planting was delayed until early June.

 I decided to start small, by filling in a raised garden bed of stone at the front of the house.
-We removed the tarp off of the bed, and let the ground recover for a bit.
+We removed the tarp off of the bed, and let the ground recover.
 Then I planted flowers, and scattered seeds in the remaining spaces: roses, cosmos, forget-me-nots, lupines, lavender, and lemon balm, among others.
-My mind was still full of the gardens in Ireland and the UK, and I imagined creating a cottage-garden style bed full of flowers of all different shapes, sizes and colors.
-Continue reading